-(3) The development shall be carried out in accordance with the details of external materials specified in the application which shall not be varied without the prior written permission of the Local Planning Authority.
+(3) The development shall be carried out in strict accordance with the details of external materials specified in the application which shall not be varied unless otherwise agreed in writing with the Local Planning Authority.

 Reason: In the interests of visual amenity.